MaxHastings/bitcash/README.md

 # BitCash
-A rewrite of Crescent Cash, rebranded to Pokket
+A rewrite of Pokket, rebranded to BitCash